SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: RMHP(timespan)

-   A highpass filter realized as running mean highpass filter.
+   A high-pass filter realized as running mean high-pass filter.
 For a given time window in seconds the running mean is subtracted from the single amplitude values.
-This is equivalent to highpass filtering the data.
+This is equivalent to high-pass filtering the data.

-   Running mean highpass of e.g. 10 seconds calculates the difference to the running mean of 10 seconds.
+   Running mean high-pass of e.g. 10 seconds calculates the difference to the running mean of 10 seconds.

    :param timespan: The timespan in seconds